PRATHAP4422/my2-pulagam/MyStats.md

 --------------------------------------------------
 # Code fencing section
-> SVG patterns scaling the way pattern is not cut off Link of the svg circle pattern [Svg](https://stackoverflow.com/questions/61179458/svg-patterns-scaling-the-way-pattern-is-not-cut-off)
+> SVG patterns scaling the way pattern is not cut off

+Link of the svg circle pattern from stackoverflow [Svg](https://stackoverflow.com/questions/61179458/svg-patterns-scaling-the-way-pattern-is-not-cut-off)

 ```